petterh/textedit/docs/Chapter-4-The-Mechanics-of-Subclassing.md

 Data can be associated with windows in two basic ways: You can maintain a static list of associations (array, linked list, binary tree, hash table, post-it notes, engraved stone tablets) or you can associate the data with the window itself (using either window properties or SetWindowLong).

-If you were to use SetWindowLong, the **{"GWL_USERDATA"}** offset would be the only possible choice, given the requirement to subclass windows under somebody else’s control.
+If you were to use SetWindowLong, the **`GWL_USERDATA`** offset would be the only possible choice, given the requirement to subclass windows under somebody else’s control.
 This might be OK within a single application, but hardly in a generally reusable library.
-True, you could reinstate the old value of **{"GWL_USERDATA"}** before calling window functions down the chain, but you would have no defense against subclasssings above you in the chain, or against application programmers ignorant of this little implementation detail using **{"GWL_USERDATA"}** for their own purposes.
+True, you could reinstate the old value of **`GWL_USERDATA`** before calling window functions down the chain, but you would have no defense against subclasssings above you in the chain, or against application programmers ignorant of this little implementation detail using **`GWL_USERDATA`** for their own purposes.

 According to conventional wisdom, window properties are less efficient than window words.
 Benchmarking